KelvinHoKaHim/mathematical-analysis-from-ground-up/_posts/2025-06-25-real-number.md

 Hence, it seemed that any length could either be desribed by a integer multiple of a certain unit, or a ratio between another length.

 ![two-sticks](image/2025-06-25-real-number-01.jpg){: w="700"}
-_Comparing the length of two sticks_
+_Comparing the length of two sticks._
 ## Pythagoras Theorem Exposes Fault of the Rational Numbers

 The Pythagorean theorem was well-known in many ancient cultures, including the Babylonians and Indians, but it was the Greeks who first provided a proof, to which its discovery was often attributed to the Pythagorean school.